Get Relief from TMJ Pain

 TML Neuropathic Pain

-There are three main types of temporomandibular disorders (TMDs), which are characterized by the site of pain manifestation.
+There are three main types of temporomandibular disorders (TMDs), characterized by the site of pain manifestation.

 TMD Symptoms

-If you regularly experience any of the following symptoms, temporomandibular joint dysfunction might be the source:
+If you regularly experience any of the following symptoms, temporomandibular joint dysfunction may be the source:

 • Facial, neck, or shoulder aches when you chew, speak, or open your mouth widely